jasonpereira96/os-notes/imp.md

 ## boot
-boot - how does it work?
+- boot - how does it work?
-what is a bootloader and its relationship to BIOS how do we start running?
+- what is a bootloader and its relationship to BIOS
+- how do we start running?
-What is happening in the execution from the entry point in the kernel all the way until you start running the first user program init configure the hardware in various ways, in particlar the interrupt tables initial page table once we've started running init -  we have another page table the free list of free pages
+- What is happening in the execution from the entry point in the kernel all the way until you start running the first - user program init-
+- configure the har- dware in various ways, in particlar the interrupt tables-
+- initial page table-
+- once we've started running init -  we have another page table
+- the free list of free pages

 ## Memory mamagesment
-Structure and function of page tables
+- Structure and function of page tables
-The fact that we have one for every process mmap homework sbrk malloc is in userspace
+- The fact that we have one for every process
+- mmap homework
+- `sbrk()`
+- malloc is in userspace

 ## page faults and how they are handled
 lazy allocation in mmap

-we get to see the address that the page fault occured at in cr2 kalloc() / kfree() and how it works
+we get to see the address that the page fault occured at in cr2

+kalloc() / kfree() and how it works

 ## kernel page table and process page table